Eileen Barnes

-Eileen Barnes (1876–1956) was a notable and highly acclaimed botanical artist, well known for her definitive and accurate depictions of Ireland's plant life.
+Eileen Barnes (born Eileen Elizabeth Janet Barnes 1876–1956) was a notable and highly acclaimed botanical artist, well known for her definitive and accurate depictions of Ireland's plant life.

 Early life

-Eileen Barnes was born in 1876 in her parents’ home at 137 Great Britain Street (now Parnell Street), Dublin.
-She was the youngest child of Edwin and Elizabeth Barnes (née McKay).
+Eileen Barnes was born in 1876 in her parents' home at 137 Great Britain Street (now Parnell Street), Dublin.
+She was the youngest of ten children born to Edwin and Elizabeth Barnes (née McKay).
 Her father was a grocer and wine merchant who had premises on Great Britain Street and at 57 Camden Street.
-Barnes attended Rutland School for Girls in Dublin, going on to enrol in the Dublin Metropolitan School of Art in 1898 and 1899.
-She appears to have received an Art Teacher's Certificate in 1899.
+Barnes attended Rutland School for Girls in Dublin, going on to enroll in the Dublin Metropolitan School of Art in 1898 and 1899.
+She received an Art Teacher's Certificate in 1899.
 Immediately after leaving the School of Art Barnes worked as a governess in County Tipperary, teaching the two daughters of Anna Maria Cooper-Chadwick.
+On the 10th of January 1990 Eileen received an award for her art, presented to her by Countess Beatrix Cadogan, wife of George Cadogan.